-Students completing the following course of study will be eligible to receive the JD degree from the School of Law and the MPA degree from the Harry S Truman School of Public Affairs.
+Students completing the following course of study will be eligible to receive the JD degree from the School of Law and the MPA degree from the Harry S Truman School of Government and Public Affairs.
 This course of study may be completed in four years.

 Normally, students require three years to complete the requirements for the JD degree and two years to complete the requirements for the MPA degree.